Data On Students’ Civil Rights Has Never Been More Important. Here’s How to Improve It.

 The U.S. Department of Education’s Civil Rights Data Collection (CRDC) can help students and their families find the answers to these questions.

 Since 1968, the Department has required every school district in the country to report data on school climate, quality, services, and student outcomes in a way that protects students’ privacy through the CRDC.
 Data is then published online so students, families, schools, policymakers, and advocates can better understand the educational experiences of students.
 In December 2021, the Department proposed changes to the CRDC for the 2021-22 school year and asked the public for feedback.
-The National Women’s Law Center submitted a comment, recommending ways the Department can improve its data collection on a wide range of issues, including sexual harassment, school discipline, and discrimination against LGBTQI+ and pregnant and parenting students.
+The National Women’s Law Center submitted comments, in February 2022 and October 2022, recommending ways the Department can improve its data collection on a wide range of issues, including sexual harassment, school discipline, and discrimination against LGBTQI+ and pregnant and parenting students.
 Here are some things we asked the Department to do:

 - Collect more data about sexual assault, dating violence, and stalking.